xaositectt/-Asynth-Interview-Code-Exam/snippet.markdown

 **My answer:**

-In statically pr strongly typed languages the type is fixed, either explicitly given by the developer or "guessed" by the compiler and the correct types are checked before run time.
+In statically or strongly typed languages the type is fixed, either explicitly given by the developer or "guessed" by the compiler and the correct types are checked before run time.
 The advantage is that bugs related to type checking can be avoided this way.

 Also if a variable is given a type it cannot be changed later.